-Led by streaming giants Amazon Prime and Netflix, who spent the largest shares in the country last year, series accounted for nearly 80% of the total (a significant jump from 65% in 2018).
+Led by streaming giants Amazon Prime and Netflix, who spent the largest shares in the country last year, series accounted for nearly 80% of the productions shot in the Czech Republic (a significant jump from 65% in 2018).
 The most high-profile projects filmed in the country in 2019 – and expected to continue in 2020 – include Amazon’s Carnival Row – starring Orlando Bloom and Cara Delevingne and mainly shot in Prague – and the epic fantasy The Wheel of Time.

 “The primary attraction for foreign producers is, and will be, film incentives – there’s no question about it”, according to head of the Czech Film Commission Pavlina Zipkova.
 “But the wide variety of Czech locations, the architectural diversity and more factors also play a huge role, not to mention our very skilled Czech craftsmen.
 Our film professionals are some of the best in the world”.